Bathroom Renovation Wasn’t As Difficult As I Had Expected

 Simple Bathroom Renovation Tips For Selling

 At all of my public talks on Preparing Your House for Selling home sellers want to know ‘Which are the most important rooms for selling?
 My answer is always – the bathroom and the kitchen.
 Other rooms are important but since women make 85% of the buying decisions you need to pay attention to what we look at first!
 Many a restaurant has lost our business because of the condition of the bathroom – right ladies!
 A designer shares insider tips and tricks for your bathroom renovations Eastern Suburbs.
-Find the right people for glass cut to size Sydney that can do the job perfectly.
+Find the right people for mirror glass cut to size Sydney that can do the job perfectly.

 As a professional home stager I have worked with hundreds of clients getting their home ready for selling.
 Home Stagers are part of a growing service sector in the real estate industry.
 We know our business and we know how to give a home that ‘Open House Ready’ look.